ksmykala/programming_paradigms_git/assignment-01/README.md

-# expense tracker - assignment 01
+# assignment 01

 ## what the project does

-this is an expense tracker that goes through a list of 12 expenses and answers some basic questions about them. the expenses have a date, category, amount and description. the same problems are solved three different times using three different paradigms (imperative, procedural and functional) so you can see how the code changes depending on the style you pick.
+this is an expense tracker that goes through a list of 12 expenses and answers some basic questions. the same problems are solved three different times in three different paradigms (imperative, procedural, functional) so you can see how the code changes depending on the style.

-the tracker answers these questions:
+the tracker answers:

-- what is the total amount spent and how many records are there
+- what is the total spent and how many records are there
 - how much was spent in each category
-- what is the most expensive expense and what is the least expensive
+- what is the most and least expensive expense
 - which expenses are above the average

 ## how to run